Sure Dividend

 Valuation & Expected Returns

 McCormick’s valuation multiple has expanded considerably in recent years, as the company has turned in strong earnings growth.
-Still, the stock appears to be slightly undervalued.
-If the P/E multiple expands to our target P/E by 2029, then valuation would be a 0.5% boost to annual returns over this time period.
+Now, the stock appears to be slightly overvalued.

 Shareholder returns will also be derived from expected earnings growth and dividends.
 The company’s strong brand and multiple catalysts for future growth should add up to higher EPS growth as well.

-We expect MKC to grow its EPS by 7% per year, while the stock has a 2.5% current dividend yield.
-Total annual returns could be 10.0% per year over the next five years, making the stock a buy.
+We expect MKC to grow its EPS by 7% per year, while the stock has a 2.3% current dividend yield.
+Total annual returns could reach 8.8% per year over the next five years, making the stock a buy.

 Final Thoughts